socratools/socranop/HACKING.md

   or Ubuntu, `pipenv lock --pre --clear` might help.

 `tools/link_system_libs`
-- Set up a symlink to your system's 'gi' lib which isn't otherwise available via pip (allows you to run the D-Bus service and the gui from within pipenv)
+- Set up a symlink to your system's 'gi' lib which is not otherwise available via pip (allows you to run the D-Bus service and the gui from within pipenv)

 `pipenv shell`